sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Envoy

-Blasters, swords, and grenades all have their place, but everyone knows that the penñor indeed, the wordñis mightier than the sword, and envoys wield a subtle power based on influence, information, and interpersonal connections.
+Blasters, swords, and grenades all have their place, but everyone knows that the pen√±or indeed, the word√±is mightier than the sword, and envoys wield a subtle power based on influence, information, and interpersonal connections.
 From ambassadors to entertainers, envoys rely on skill and charisma to negotiate the challenges that face them.

 Cultural Expertise